-HCBS Settings Requirements Evidence Compliance Level Remediation Strategies and Timeline (9) Provide discharge planning for all discharged participants.
+BS Settings quirements Evidence Compliance Level Remediation Strategies and Timeline (9) Provide discharge planning for all discharged participants.
 Relevance: This program authority supports access to and receipt of services in the greater community by referral to available community resources and coordination among services to meet participants' needs.
 Some of the resources listed such as Home Health Agency providers are resources available/accessible to individuals who do not receive Medicaid HCB Services, therefore this is an example where CBAS participants have "the same degree of access as individuals not receiving Medicaid HCB Services."
 However, this program authority does not specify explicitly "to the same degree of access as individuals not receiving Medicaid HCB Services."
 Therefore, it is partially compliant.
 WIC § 14525 - Eligibility, Participation and Discharge (d) The person requires adult day health care services, as defined in Section 14550, that are individualized and planned, including, when necessary, the coordination of formal and informal services outside of the adult day health care program to support the individual and his or her family or caregiver in the living arrangement of his or her choice and to avoid or delay the use of institutional services, including, but not limited to, hospital emergency department services, inpatient acute care hospital services, inpatient mental health services, or placement in a

-HCBS Settings Requirements Evidence Compliance Level Remediation Strategies and Timeline a nursing facility or a nursing or intermediate care facility for the developmentally disabled providing continuous nursing care.
-Relevance: This program authority supports access to and receipt of formal and informal services in the greater community outside the CBAS center through care coordination to support participants in their living arrangement of choice and to prevent institutionalization.
-However, it does not specify this explicitly.
-Therefore, it is partially compliant.
-WIC § 14522.4 - Definitions (4) "Care coordination" means the process of obtaining information from, or providing information to, the participant, the participant's family, the participant's primary health care provider, or social services agencies to facilitate the delivery of services designed to meet the needs of the participant, as identified by one or more members of the multidisciplinary team.
-Relevance: This program authority supports access to and receipt of community services via care coordination to meet participants' needs identified by the center's multidisciplinary team (MDT).
-However, it does not state explicitly "to the same degree of access as individuals not receiving Medicaid
+HCBS Settings Requirements Compliance Level Remediation Strategies and Timeline the care Rela rece com cool arra Hov part (4) ' info the prov of se iden tear Rela rece part tear levance: This program authority supports access to and ceipt of formal and informal services in the greater mmunity outside the CBAS center through care ordination to support participants in their living angement of choice and to prevent institutionalization. wever, it does not specify this explicitly.
+Therefore, it is rtially compliant.
+C § 14522.4 - Definitions "Care coordination" means the process of obtaining prmation from, or providing information to, the participant, e participant's family, the participant's primary health care ovider, or social services agencies to facilitate the delivery services designed to meet the needs of the participant, as entified by one or more members of the multidisciplinary

-Settings rements Evidence Compliance Level Remediation Strategies and Timeline T-22 §54211 - Multidisciplinary Team (b) The multidisciplinary assessment team shall: (1) Determine the medical, psychosocial and functional status of each participant.
+HCBS Setting Requirements Compliance Level Remediation Strategies and Timeline HCB Services."
+Therefore it is partially compliant.
+T-22 §54211 - Multidisciplinary Team (b) The multidisciplinary assessment team shall: (1) Determine the medical, psychosocial and functional status of each participant.
 (2) Develop an individualized plan of care including goals, objectives and services designed to meet the needs of the person.
 (A) The individualized plan of care shall include: 6.
 An individualized activity plan designed to meet the needs of the participant for social and therapeutic recreational activities.
 8. A plan to meet transportation needs.
 10. A plan for other needed services which the adult day health center will coordinate.
 Relevance: This program authority supports access to and receipt of services in the community to meet participants' needs.
 The CBAS multidisciplinary team (MDT) must provide an assessment of every participant and develop an individualized plan of care to meet participants' needs including social, therapeutic recreational activity and transportation needs, and to develop a plan for other services